MyDumper's logo MyDumper's logo

 # Finished dump at: 2023-06-09 11:47:18

-The data from every table is written into a separate file, also if the --rows option is used then each chunk of table will be in a separate file.
+The data from every table is written into a separate file.
+If the --rows option is used, each chunk of table will be in a separate file.
 The file names for this are in the format:

 or if chunked: